 In Part 3 of this series I will talk about another important element of cross-cultural alignment: organizational alignment.

-This post is a brief abstract based on my keynote called ‘Is Your Leadership Compass Pointing in the Right Direction?’, a condensed and energizing program designed for leaders who face the challenges of leading cross-cultural organizations and teams.
+This post is based on my keynote called ‘How to Strengthen Your Cross-Cultural Compass’, a condensed and energizing program designed for leaders who face the challenges of leading cross-cultural organizations and teams.
 If you would like to know more about this program don’t hesitate to contact us.

 Aad is an international business advisor, business transformation expert, leadership team facilitator and executive coach.
 He works with executives and leadership teams of multinational companies and focuses specifically on four topics: ‘leading complex change’, ‘cross-cultural leadership’, ‘post-merger integration’, and ‘amplifying business performance’.
 Find out more about Aad and his services.
 Feel free to contact Aad for more information.